NXT TV preview: The early lineup for Wednesday's show - Pro Wrestling Dot Net

 The following matches and events are advertised for Wednesday’s edition of the NXT television show.

-Powell’s POV: Three title matches last night and next week’s lineup pales by comparison.
-While they will certainly add to the card, I’m surprised they didn’t spread out the big matches.
+Powell’s POV: The reports of a COVID outbreak at the WWE Performance Center may explain why NXT didn’t advertise more matches and segments for next week’s show.
 Join John Moore for his live reviews of NXT every Wednesday at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members.

 Be the first to comment